 If you’re looking for a treadmill that will challenge every fiber of muscle, the Assault AirRunner will have you working up a sweat in no time.

-This treadmill has a unique curved deck that’s made from individual textured slats, as opposed to a long flat belt.
-Some may find it to be a little narrow at 17” wide, but at 62.2” in length it will easily let you run at full stride.
+Curved decks are an increasingly popular feature.
+The AirRunner’s curved deck is made from individual textured slats, as opposed to a long flat belt.
+At 17″ wide, some may find it to be a little narrow.
+But at 62.2” in length, it will easily let you run at full gas.

-This treadmill is powered by you and has no electric motor.
+Most curved treadmills, including this one, are manually powered – that is, they have no motor.
 By moving to the front of the treadmill, you’ll increase your speed.
 Running in the middle will maintain your speed, while moving towards the back will slow it down.

 This gives you a great HIIT workout and you’ll burn more calories on the manual treadmill than an electronic one.
 Before attempting to sprint on this treadmill, you’d want to take some time to get used to running on a curved surface.

-The Assault AirRunner has an LCD screen that is battery-powered to keep track of calories burned, pace, distance, time and speed.
+The Assault AirRunner has a battery-powered LCD screen to keep track of calories burned, pace, distance, time and speed.
 It also has LED lights that will let you know when it’s time to go all-out or to rest.
-You can also tailor your own HIIT workout or simply use the preloaded workouts.
+You can tailor your own HIIT workout or simply use the preloaded workouts.

 The console is Bluetooth-enabled and able to pair easily with a Polar heart rate monitor.
 You’ll have to get used to not having a media shelf to rest your tablet on, and there’s no storage space to keep your cellphone or hold your water bottle.
 This doesn’t take anything away from the value of the workout that you’ll get, though.